aaronicsubstances/cskabomu/README.md

         1. Body type for HTML Forms is added so as to completely discard need for query string handling in Path, by requiring such query strings to be sent through POST body.
         2. This also means GET with query string has an alternative representation in QuasiHttp.
     3. User Headers: map of strings to list of strings, but with additional map of strings to strings interface.
-    4. Embedded Body: object.
+    4. Body: object.
 However QPC Client API requires it to be IMessageSource (internally based on async FileStream or byte buffer wrapper)
         1. If using with memory-based transports, object doesn't have to be IMessageSource, but must be serializable.
         2. It is intended that this prop be replaceable by custom request processors.